Tigecycline/lab_rotation/README.md

 ## Requirements to Run the Project
 The project in written in Python.
-To be able to run it, one needs at least the following packages (in alphabetical order):
+To be able to run it, one needs the following packages (in alphabetical order):
 - graphviz
 - numpy
 - pandas
 - scikit-learn
 - scipy

-Additionally, one package is required for plotting:
-- matplotlib

 ## How to Perform a Tree Inference